Schedule Your Free Consult!

 Palatal Expander

-The Palatal expander is one of the most common ways to eliminate crowding and crossbites due to a narrow jaw in growing patients.
+Fixing a narrow jaw; the Palatal expander is one of the most common ways to eliminate crowding and crossbites due to a narrow jaw in growing patients.

 An expander is attached to the upper arch by bands placed around the teeth or plastic bonded over the teeth.
 Although there are removable expanders, fixed ones have an important advantage in that they cannot be lost or forgotten.